 Gayıp told the court that her social media posts and her news coverage were held as evidence against her and that journalism was being put on trial in this court case.
 Gayıp requested to be released pending trial.

-Gayıp’s lawyer Tonç requested further inquiry as to when the investigation into the journalists was launched.
+At the fourth hearing, Gayıp’s lawyer Tonç requested further inquiry as to when the investigation into the journalists was launched.
 The lawyer requested that the court inquire of law enforcement officials and the prosecutor about how and why social media posts from highly varied time frames by the two journalists were brought together in the same investigation file as evidence.

 Tonç also added that they suspected that the social media posts held as evidence against the journalists were not obtained through an open source search, in which case evidence would be obtained illegally.
 Tonç added that no new incriminating evidence was added to Gayıp’s case file throughout the time she has been in pre-trial detention and requested her client's release pending trial.